Therapists in the UK

 WHO SHOULD OWN THIS PROGRAM?

-"I had meant to write before as I have had your tapes from July now.
+"I had meant to write before as I have had your CD's from July now.
 They have been wonderful and saved my sanity.
 My tinnitus is greatly reduced and my Meniere's under control.
-I return to your tapes as I find them excellent and I use them every night to go to sleep with.
+I return to your CD's as I find them excellent and I use them every night to go to sleep with.
 Thank you."
 Anne Clarke

 Your CD program includes three hours of up to date information about how to reduce the volume and distress of your tinnitus.
 This portion of the program is updated regularly.

 In addition to the reporting you will receive of what is working in the area of medicine, tinnitus retraining therapy, and other modalities, you will receive self hypnosis CD's specifically designed by Kevin Hogan which assisted him in the elimination of his tinnitus.
-The first two CD's in the program are the most up to date information about tinnitus relief you can get.
+The first discs in the program are DVD's.
+They are the most up to date information about tinnitus relief you can get.
 Now, you can utilize the same program as part of a multi-modal effort in reducing your tinnitus volume.

 Kevin Hogan is a psychotherapist specializing in hypnosis, who didn't stop with just one possible way to experience silence.
 A multimodal approach is the only way to assure your success in reducing your tinnitus volume and the intense emotional distress that comes from the tinnitus.
 If you are sick of hearing that "nothing can be done" and "you'll have to learn to live with it," this is the starting point.